breyten/us-wordpress-theme/readme.txt

 ==Description==

-Bootstrap v.3 basic theme.
+US theme, based on Bootstrap v.3 basic theme.
 For build new theme based on Bootstrap.

 ==More feature==